 Talk the Talk

-If you have tried these exercises and are still struggling to adapt to life with your dentures, speaking with your dentist should be the next step.
-They can offer further advice and information on additional aids, such as denture adhesives, to help put a smile back on your face.
+If you have tried these exercises and are still struggling to adapt to life with your new dentures, speaking with your dentist or dental professional should be the next step.
+They can offer further advice and information on additional aids, such as a denture adhesive, to help put a smile back on your face.